CodeforAustralia/standards/README.md

-# standards
+# Standards (WIP)

-Standards blueprint for new repos.
+Example guidelines for new Code for Australia repositories.